Nigeria - Country Commercial Guide

 eCommerce Intellectual Property Rights

-In 2015, GON signed the Cybercrime Bill into law to prohibit and prevent fraud in e-commerce.
+In 2015, the Nigerian government signed the Cybercrime Bill into law to prohibit and prevent fraud in e-commerce.
 The purpose of the Cybercrimes Act of 2015 extends beyond prohibiting, preventing, and criminalizing online fraud, but also prescribes punishments and sets the institutional framework for enforcement.
 The goal is to protect e-business transactions, company copyrights, domain names and other electronic signatures in relation to electronic transactions in Nigeria.
 However, these challenges still exist as internet fraud is still highly prevalent in Nigeria.

 Digital Marketing & Popular E-Commerce Sites